 One picture across jurisdictions, not one per agency

-Mutual-aid responses, task forces, and large planned events all share a coordination problem: multiple agencies, multiple systems, and no common view.
-Each agency sees its own feeds, tracks its own assignments, and holds its own intel — and the joint command spends its energy reconciling all of it instead of running the operation.
+Mutual-aid responses, task forces, and large planned events all hit the same coordination problem: multiple agencies, multiple systems, and no common view.
+Each agency sees its own feeds, tracks its own assignments, and holds its own intel.
+The joint command burns its energy reconciling all of it instead of running the operation.

 Why joint operations fragment